OSGeo/grass-tutorials/README.md

-# Learn GRASS GIS
+# Learn GRASS

-Welcome to the Learn GRASS GIS repository that hosts a Quarto-powered website with a collection of tutorials and learning materials for [GRASS GIS](https://grass.osgeo.org), an open-source platform for geospatial analysis and modeling.
+Welcome to the Learn GRASS repository that hosts a Quarto-powered website with a collection of tutorials and learning materials for [GRASS](https://grass.osgeo.org), an open-source platform for geospatial analysis and modeling.
 The tutorials cover a variety of topics and is designed to help users at different skill levels.